 Mastercard, VISA, AMEX, Discover (both credit and debit), personal checks, and traveler’s checks accepted.
 Oh yes, cash, too.

-PLEASE NOTE: As of March 3, 2016, I will no longer accept AMAZON VISA cards.
-I have no interest in encouraging people to buy more on Amazon.
+PLEASE NOTE:As of March 3, 2016, I will no longer accept Amazon/Prime VISA cards.
+You can probably guess why.

 “DO YOU BUY BOOKS FROM INDIVIDUALS?”